NeuralNetworkVerification/Marabou/README.md

 ### To run Marabou from Command line
 After building Marabou the binary is located at *src/engine/marabou.elf*.
 The repository contains sample networks and properties in the *resources* folder.
 For more information see [resources/README.md](resources/README.md).

-To use Marabou on an
+To run Marabou, execute from the repo directory, for example:

 ```
 src/engine/marabou.elf resources/nnet/acasxu/ACASXU_experimental_v2a_2_7.nnet resources/properties/acas_property_3.txt